jiin-kim109/laravel-sanitizer/README.md

 # Laravel Deeper Sanitizer

-This is a clone of `arondeparon/laravel-request-sanitizer`.
-I added extra useful sanitizers to enable handling nested JSON objects or arrays.
+This is a fork of `arondeparon/laravel-request-sanitizer`.
+I added some useful custom sanitizers and a function that allows to handle nested or array format of JSON objects.

 ## General Usage

 Check here(https://github.com/ArondeParon/laravel-request-sanitizer/blob/main/README.md)

-## Sanitize nested JSON object
+## For sanitizing nested JSON objects

 ```php
 class StoreCustomerInformationRequest extends FormRequest